planetlabs/planet-client-python/examples/README.md

 Second, the new example needs to be tested.
 All examples in this directory are tested as a part of an automated test suite.
 The testing is conducted by `test_examples.py`.
-All example scripts need to use the `if __name__ == '__main__':` code block to run the script logic.
-Additionally, all downloads need to be optionally shunted to the test temporary directory, e.g. with `download_directory = TEST_DOWNLOAD_DIR or '.'`
+All scripts should default to downloading into the directory pointed to by the `TEST_DOWNLOAD_DIR` environment variable, with logic for when that variable is missing.
+For example, `DOWNLOAD_DIR = os.getenv('TEST_DOWNLOAD_DIR', '.')`.

-Running all example script tests is a long process and also, since each script communicates with the Planet servers, could affect your quotas and incur fees.
+Running all example script tests is a long process and also, since each script communicates with the Planet servers, could affect your usage and incur fees.
 To minimize the pain, filter the scripts tested to e.g. the script under development with: